DonThompson/FradBot/README.md

 * So much work on orders...
 * move up to strategy manager
 * new platoons should request upon creation
-* same for new squads inside
-* start handling onstep events
 * defense... needs more thought
 * offense, attack move in small gaps.  say 10% of distance to target point at a time?
 Need pathing for this.
 * Squad & Platoon names